SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Adding Post-Processing
 ----------------------

-You can add a post-processing function that should be called after the execution of all the single runs via :func:`pypet.environment.Environment.f_add_postproc`.
+You can add a post-processing function that is called after the execution of all the single runs via :func:`~pypet.environment.Environment.f_add_postprocessing`.

-Your post processing function must accept the trajectory container as the first argument, a list of tuples (containing the run indices and results) and arbitrary positional and keyword arguments.
-In order to pass arbitrary arguments to your post-processing function, simply pass these first ot the :func:`pypet.environment.Environment.f_add_postproc`.
+Your post processing function must accept the trajectory container as the first argument, a list of tuples (containing the run indices and results), and arbitrary positional and keyword arguments.
+In order to pass arbitrary arguments to your post-processing function, simply pass these first to :func:`~pypet.environment.Environment.f_add_postprocessing`.

 For example: